 ARMCHAIR NOBODY’S PERFECT, GAETANO PESCE (2003)

-Unique armchair in polyurethane resin and molded plastic dyed in blue, yellow and red mass.
-Signed and dated 19/05/03.
+Armchair by Gaetano Pesce, Nobody’s Perfect collection, published by Zerodisegno in 2003.
+A unique piece in polyurethane resin and molded plastic dyed in blue, yellow and red mass.

 Length : 19.69 in / 50 cm